-19. The controller mount bars (shipped in the tool box) are mounted to the front of the drain pan.
+- 19. The controller mount bars (shipped in the tool box) are mounted to the front of the drain pan.
 Supplied with the controller mount bars are 8 each 6x25 mm socket head screws.
 Liberally apply silicone seal under the head of 4 of the 6mm socket head screws.
 Loosely install the controller mount arms to the drain pan with these screws.
 Attach the SC3 controller to the arms with the remaining 4 6x25mm screws.
-Line up the arms and tighten the screws.

-20. Attach the X interconnect cable 16 pin Amp connector to the controller.
+Line up the arms and tighten the screws. - 20.
+Verify AC power off!
+Attach the X interconnect cable 16 pin Amp connector to the controller.
 The controller connector has a keying pin to prevent installation on the Y/Z connector.
 The X axis cable will have 2 connectors with angle brackets.

-The X1 axis has a 3 pin white connector for the X axis limit switch.

-21. Locate the nuts with screws installed on the bottom of the right rail.
+The X1 axis has a 3 pin white connector for the X axis limit switch and a 2 pin connector for a laser warning light. - 21.
+Locate the nuts with screws installed on the bottom of the right rail.
 Allow enough room to comfortably attach the motor plug.
 X2 axis is shown.
+Note that the tie wrap nib on the connector mount fits in the bottom channel with the plug parallel to the extrusion.

-22. Attach the Y/Z cable and route cable.
+- 22. Verify AC Power off!
+Attach the Y/Z cable and route cable.
 The Y/Z cable is the same on both ends and it does not matter which end goes on the controller or the Y axis.
-Note in the picture the X2 axis lead screw guard is not installed and the spindle (router) power cord should run parallel with the Y/Z cord.
+The spindle (router) power cord should run parallel with the Y/Z cord.
 If you have the urge to tie up cables take precaution to leave plenty of room for the cables to move full travel left to right and provide plenty of room to flex.
 Leave a dip in the cable to provide a place for liquid to drip off before getting to the controller.
-The cables are generally not visible from normal viewing angles and do not require additional wire ties etc.

-- 23. Route the pump power cord to the SC3 controller and connect to either AC receptacle on the SC3 controller. - 24.
+The cables are generally not visible from normal viewing angles and do not require additional wire ties etc. - 23.
+Route the pump power cord to the SC3 controller and connect to the GFI AC receptacle on the SC3 controller. - 24.
 The Milwaukee collet system supports a 1⁄2 or 1⁄4 " router bit shank.
 Since it is desirable to accommodate many different sizes of tool diameters, we have installed an adapter to use an industry standard ER11 collet available in many sizes up to 1⁄4 inch.
 Place the collet into the nut without the end mill in place so the collet can compress and snap around the guarter moon shaped extractor ring in the collet nut.